 There are many reasons why you might like to send money to Ireland.
 Perhaps you are running a business, investing in property, or paying for university tuition.
 Or maybe, you are one of the thousands of expats who immigrate to Ireland each and every year.

-Read on, and I’ll show you the best way to send money to Ireland; and with a bit of luck, we’ll save you some money along the way.
+Read on, and we’ll show you the best way to send money to Ireland; and with a bit of luck, you’ll save some money along the way.

 About the currency of Ireland